J. A. C. Chandler: Accomplishments: modernization, Colonial Williamsburg

-During most of the years of his tenure, Dr. Chandler achieved additional state funding from the Virginia General Assembly.
+During most of the years of his tenure, Chandler achieved additional state funding from the Virginia General Assembly.
 A school of 300 students when he became president in 1919, the school enrolled thousands by the 1930s, although the Great Depression impacted his administration negatively in a manner similar to other institutions.

-Dr. Chandler's recruitment of Reverend Doctor W.A.R.
+Chandler's recruitment of Reverend Doctor W.A.R.
 Goodwin (1869–1939) to head the college's endowment fund-raising duties in 1923 was particularly noteworthy.
-Dr. Goodwin had served as rector of Williamsburg's Bruton Parish Church from until accepting a call to serve in Rochester, New York in 1909.
+Dr. Goodwin had served as rector of Williamsburg's Bruton Parish Church from until accepting a call to serve in Rochester, New York, in 1909.
 The champion of the restoration of the historic colonial Virginia church for the 300th anniversary of the settlement at Jamestown in 1607, which also dates the establishment of the modern Episcopal Church in Virginia.

-Upon his return to Williamsburg, Dr. Goodwin, known later as "the Father of Colonial Williamsburg" undertook renewed restoration efforts for buildings on and adjacent to the historic college campus, including the Wren Building and its adjacent structures.
-While working under Dr. Chandler, Goodwin successfully attracted both the attention and support of philanthropist and heir to the Standard Oil fortune John D. Rockefeller Jr. and his wife Abby Aldrich Rockefeller beginning in 1926 with the building of the Phi Beta Kappa Hall on Jamestown Road.
+Upon his return to Williamsburg, Dr. Goodwin, known later as "the Father of Colonial Williamsburg" undertook renewed restoration efforts for buildings on and near the historic college campus, including the Wren Building and its adjacent structures.
+While working under Dr. Chandler, Goodwin successfully attracted both the attention and support of philanthropist and heir to the Standard Oil fortune John D. Rockefeller Jr. and his wife Abby Aldrich Rockefeller beginning in 1926 with the building of the Phi Beta Kappa Memorial Hall on Jamestown Road.
 Those efforts resulted in the preservation and restoration of Colonial Williamsburg.

 Death, legacy

-After a short illness, Dr. Chandler died on May 31, 1934 in Norfolk, Virginia at the age of 61.
+After a short illness, Chandler died on May 31, 1934, in Norfolk, Virginia, at the age of 61.